-Chris Hale is an associate in the Government Contracts, Investigations & International Trade Practice Group in the firm's Los Angeles office.
+Chris Hale is a partner in the Government Contracts, Investigations & International Trade Practice Group in the firm's Los Angeles office.

 Areas of Practice

 Mr. Hale specializes in commercial litigation and government contracts, with an emphasis on general business disputes, intellectual property, and investigations.